nirvanasupermind/termite/new-architecture.md

 There is a 16-trit address system which allows access to 3^16 (43,046,721) trytes of memory.

 # CPU registers
 There are 9 general-purpose registers internally numbered -4 to 4.
+Unlike in x86, the names for registers and instructions are case-sensitive (must be all-lowercase).

 -4: Accumulator (`ax`)